When you see a building — whether residential, commercial, or industrial — wood frame construction is likely the method that was used to build it.

 Although less popular than the platform method the balloon frame construction approach can still be useful in certain circumstances.

-Exterior wall studs and first-floor joists are supported by the anchored sill.
+Exterior wall studs and first-floor joists are supported by the anchor sill.

 Exterior wall studs are continuous to the second floor.